7 Weeks Pregnant

 What does baby look like at 7 weeks?

 Baby at 7 weeks is beginning to look more and more like, well, a baby, with arms and lower leg buds appearing and starting to look a little less paddle-like with webbed hands and feet, which will eventually transform into individual fingers.
 And to take it one step further, baby’s elbow and knee joints are also starting to come together this week.
-Baby is developing recognizable facial features like ears, nostrils, a mouth and a tongue which are all becoming more defined.
-Eyelids and eye lenses are also forming—and, while they can’t see just yet, their tiny retinas are starting to form and prepare for an entire lifetime of seeing the beautiful world around them.

-At 7 weeks pregnant, you’re gearing up for your first prenatal visit with your OB, and you’re probably dying to know what to expect.
-Brace yourself to give a variety of samples (blood, urine and cervical cells for a pap smear), get an ultrasound that will confirm baby’s doing okay in there, and get an estimated due date (yep, you might already have one, but the doctor may adjust it a bit based on what they see).
+At 7 weeks pregnant, you’re gearing up for your first prenatal visit with your OB, and you’re probably desperate to know what to expect.
+Brace yourself to give a variety of samples (blood, urine and cervical cells for a pap smear), get an ultrasound that will confirm baby’s doing okay in there and get an estimated due date (yep, you might already have one, but the doctor may adjust it a bit based on what they see).

 A 7-week ultrasound isn’t common, since many OBs don’t see their low-risk pregnancy patients until sometime between weeks 8 and 10—it depends on your health history and your doctor’s preference.